adactafintech/environment-parser/README.md

 ### Using the EnvironmentParser class

-Example of instantiating of EnvironmentParser object using `ADINSURE` as a prefix for environment variables.
+Example of instantiating of EnvironmentParser object using `MYPREFIX` as a prefix for environment variables.
 Upon instantiation, the object will automatically parse the current environment variables and store them in its `configuration` property.